AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/next-previous.md

-This panel contains a number of tables and visualizations to identify the next or previous dimension item for a specific dimension.
+The **[!UICONTROL Next or previous item]** panel contains a number of tables and visualizations to identify the next or previous dimension item for a specific dimension.
 For example, you might want to explore which pages customers went to most often after they visited the Home page.

 ## Use

-To use a [!UICONTROL Next or previous item] panel:
+To use a **[!UICONTROL Next or previous item]** panel:

-1. Create a [!UICONTROL Next or previous item] panel.
+1. Create a **[!UICONTROL Next or previous item]** panel.
 For information about how to create a panel, see [Create a panel](panels.md#create-a-panel).

 1. Specify the [input](#panel-input) for the panel.